elypia/elypian-font/README.md

 ## FontForge
-This font is being made and maintained using [FontForge][fontforge], a completely free and open-source, font editor that works on all major operating systems.
+This font is being made and maintained using [FontForge][fontforge], a completely free and open-source font editor that works on all major operating systems.

 You can find their [GitHub repository here][font-forge-git]!